MorrisMA/M65C02A/README.md

     PUL abs             ; PULl word Absolute

-The PHR instruction resolves the absolute address of the 16-bit relative displacement, and pushes that 16-bit value onto the system stack.
+The PHR instruction resolves the absolute address of the 16-bit relative displacement, and pushes that absolute 16-bit value onto the system stack.
 The rel16 parameter is the distance from the address of the next instruction to the target, i.e. relative to the PC.
 The stack used (SK/SU or SX) by this instruction can be changed by adding the OSX prefix instruction.
 Other prefix instructions have no affect on this instruction.